MariaKeskinen/nasa-app/README.md

 ### With Docker-compose

 1. Copy `.env-sample` to `.env` and set needed values
-2. Start container `docker-compose up -d`
+2. Build and start container `docker-compose up -d --build`

 ## Development